 Requirements and Courses

-There are many different paths to medical or dental school so be sure to meet with Naila Mamoon, director of premedicine and allied health professions, to discuss your timeline, goals, and course sequencing.
-You may contact her at firstname.lastname@example.org to schedule an appointment.
+There are many different paths to medical or dental school so be sure to meet with Prof. Naila Mamoon, director of Premedicine and Allied Health Professions programs, to discuss your timeline, goals, and course sequencing.

 In addition to your coursework, it is important for you to demonstrate that you value service to others and that you have an in-depth understanding of the profession to which you aspire, so you will need to plan accordingly.

-A sustained track record of service to the sick and the vulnerable and of exposure to clinical medicine will be critical as you apply to medical or dental school.
-Also, hands-on opportunities require you to think holistically about health and health care and to develop problem-solving and communication skills, all of which will serve you well in your career.
+A sustained track record of service to vulnerable and marginalized populations and of exposure to patient care will be critical as you apply to medical/dental/health professions graduate programs.
+Also, hands-on opportunities provide holistic experience in health and health care, allow you to develop insights into your profession of interest, and enhance your problem-solving and communication skills, all of which will serve you well in your career.

 The listing of courses is a broad curricular outline for reference only, as individual medical and dental school requirements may vary.